Steinbeck-Lab/ChemIcal-DatasEt-comparatoR/README.md

 |   | id_name : *str*  |
 |   | &nbsp;&nbsp; Name of the database ID in the SDFiles. |

-### Molecule comparision
+### Molecule comparison

-With 'get_shared_molecules_key' one get the number and identifier string for those molecules which are present in all of the compared datasets.
+With 'get_shared_molecules_key' one gets the number and identifier string for those molecules which are present in all of the compared datasets.

 | **function**  |  get_shared_molecules_key |
 |---|---|
 |  **parameter**  | all_dict : *dict*  |
 |   | &nbsp;&nbsp; Name of the dictionary with the imported SDFiles. |

-If there are no more than three datasets a Venn diagramm of the intersection of the datasets can be created using 'visualize_intersection'.
-The image will be saved in the output folder in a chosen format (variable: data_type).
+If there are no more than three datasets, a Venn diagram of the intersection of the datasets can be created using 'visualize_intersection'.
+The image will be saved in the output folder in a chosen format (parameter: data_type).

 | **function**  |  visualize_intersection |
 |---|---|